Virus fight stalls in early hot spots New York, New Jersey

 Even as the vaccination campaign has ramped up, the number of new infections in New Jersey has crept up by 37% in a little more than a month, to about 23,600 every seven days.
 About 50,000 people per week in New York are testing positive for the virus, a number that hasn’t much changed since mid-February.

-The two states now rank No. 1 and 2 in new infections per capita.
+The two states now rank No. 1 and 2 in new infections per capita among U.S. states.
 New Jersey has been reporting about 647 new cases for every 100,000 residents over the past 14 days.
 New York has averaged 548.

+The situation in New York and New Jersey mirrors a national trend that has seen case numbers inch up in recent days.
+The U.S. is averaging nearly 62,000 cases a day, up from 54,000 two weeks ago.

 Neither state is experiencing anything like what they saw last spring, when hospitals — and morgues — were overflowing.
 And like the rest of the country, both are in a much better place than in January, at the peak of the pandemic’s winter spike.